ami-amai/craftmania/en/rulesets/DEFAULT_CANDIDATE.md

 * **Item Drops** - after HP is destroyed, the item inside remains in the same cell on the place
   * The item can be Looted by placing HP on it

+* **Health** - a reserve of HP that can be gained during the game
+  * Can be partially restored by Food
+  * If it runs out, the player can no longer gain new HP

 ---